dropbox/pyannotate/README.md

 pip install addtypes
 ```

-This installs both halves of the tool:
+This installs several items:

 - A runtime module, addtypes_runtime/collect_types.py, which collects
   and dumps types observed at runtime using a profiling hook.

-- A tool, scripts/annotate.sh that takes the collected types and
+- A library package, addtypes_tools, containing code that can read the
+  data dumped by the runtime module and insert annotations into your
-  inserts them into your source code.
-This script just invokes
+  source code.

-  addtypes_tools/annotations/main.py to do the work.
+- An entry point, addtypes, which runs the library package on your files.

+For dependencies, see setup.py and requirements.txt.

 Testing etc.
 ------------

+To run the unit tests, use pytest:

 ```
 pytest